Land use and environmental policy

 We participate actively in land use planning and give statements concerning the various levels of land use planning.
 This ensures the assessment of impacts concerning land use reservations and related adjacent areas that is required by the development of the electricity transmission system.
 In addition, we guide community planning and construction taking place in the vicinity of the transmission grid by issuing safety instructions and statements concerning land use restrictions.

 In the redemption procedure for the rights of use to new transmission line areas, our primary aim is to negotiate with landowners and receive advance consent for transmission line routes.
 When renewing lines, rights of use are updated in accordance with the redemption procedure by listening to landowners and compensating for additional disruption.
 We follow the development of the redemption procedure and principles of compensation and actively participate in them.

 With regard to the acquisition of land for plots for substations and reserve power plants, our point of departure is primarily to engage in voluntary trade.
 The purchase price is determined openly and fairly.
 If necessary, the redemption procedure can be used to acquire plots.

 We take landowners and other concerned parties into account when we plan, construct, operate and maintain the transmission system, thus ensuring the provision of information and opportunities for participation.
 If necessary, we reach an advance agreement on work and vegetation management on landowners’ land.
 The environmental impact assessment for transmission line projects together with the related interaction is an important part of our transmission line planning.

 We provide information on our operations openly and fairly, and we collect feedback.
 We process the feedback received to develop our operations further.

-We communicate land use and environmental issues as part of our responsibility reporting.
+We communicate about land use and environmental issues as part of our responsibility reporting.
 We are open to receiving suggestions for improvement.

 Land Use Manager